 Providers and other interested parties may sign up on the Portal to receive e-mail notifications of new provider publications.
 Users are able to select, by program (Wisconsin Medicaid, BadgerCare Plus, or WCDP) and provider type (e.g., physician, hospital, DME vendor), and which publication notifications they would like to receive.
 Any number of staff or other interested parties from an organization may sign up for an e-mail subscription.
-Providers who sign up for an e-mail subscription will continue to receive paper copies of the monthly Update Summary unless they have a Portal account or have opted out of receiving paper publications.
+Providers who sign up for an e-mail subscription will continue to receive paper copies of the monthly Update Summary.